redtexts/texts/gorter_1920_open_letter_to_lenin.md

 You say that the Left Wing, in following its tactics, can only talk.
 Well, Comrade, in the other countries the Left Wing has had next to no opportunities as yet to act.
 But look at Germany, and the tactics and actions of the KAPD in the "Kapp putsch" and with regard to the Russian revolution, and you will have to take those words back.

-## Parliamentarism
+# Parliamentarism

-Next we have to take up the defence of the Left Wing on the question of Parliamentarism [(16)][notes].
+Next we have to take up the defence of the Left Wing on the question of Parliamentarism^[Already now the Trade Union quest­ion clearly demonstrates where the oppor­tunist tactics of Moscow lead.
+The members of the Comm­unist Parties are forced to enter the modern Trade Unions (see the thesis accepted on this point).
+They are forced, therefore, to become scabs and strike-breakers!!!
+At the same time they must openly support the Syndicalists!!!
+Instead of openly saying that neither of these organ­isations are any good, that new ones have to be formed, on the basis of the industries (the theses them­selves declare elsewhere that this is what should be done), they adopt this ambiguous attitude.
+And why?
+To add masses to the Third International.].
 The same universal theoretical grounds that we dealt with for the Trade Unions, determine the attitude of the Left Wing in this question also.
 The fact that the proletariat stands alone, the gigantic force of the enemy, and consequently the necessity for the mass to raise itself to a much higher level, and to rely entirely on its own support.
 I need not repeat these grounds here.
 Here, however, there are a few more grounds than on the Trade Union question.

-### Subjects of Bourgeois Democracy.
+## Subjects of Bourgeois Democracy.

 In the first place, the workers of Western Europe and the working masses in general are completely subjected, as far as ideas are concerned, to the bourgeois system of representation, to parliamentarism, to bourgeois democracy.
 Much more so than the workers of Eastern Europe.
 Here bourgeois ideology has taken a strong hold on the whole of social and political life.
 It has penetrated far more into the heads and hearts of the workers.
 Here they have already been brought up in that ideology for hundreds of years.
 These ideas have altogether saturated the workers.